msupply-foundation/conforma-web-app/docs/internal/Level-1-Review-And-LOQ.md

 We only create `review_response` for elements that are assigned to reviewer via `review_question_assignment` (see [Assignment Process](Assignment-Process.md) for more details)

+When submitting the review each `review_response` modifyed will be set as `is_latest_review_submission` as TRUE.
+This helps in actions generating LOQ using GraphQL queries.

 **Back End**

+- There is a Trigger that runs on insert of `review_response` to set previous `review_response` (with the same `review` and `template_elment`) to have the fields `is_latest_review_submission` set to FALSE.
-When review is submitted, an action will `trim` any responses that haven't changed and will update latest review responses `time_updated` to match review submission time (latest from status and stage history table) `trimResponses` action.
+- When review is submitted, an action will `trim` any responses that haven't changed and will update latest review responses `time_updated` to match review submission time (latest from status and stage history table) `trimResponses` action.

 **Review Status**